-ASPEN – Aspen City Council agreed Monday to drill five or six test borings under the city’s golf course and to dig as many as eight test pits on the course as part of a feasibility study of an underground reservoir.
+ASPEN – Aspen City Council agreed Monday to drill five or six test borings under the city’s golf course and other sites and to dig as many as eight test pits on the course as part of a feasibility study of an underground reservoir.

-The City Council will add $116,000 to an existing $53,000 contract with Deere and Ault Inc., an engineering firm from Longmont, to study water storage options under and on the 148-acre golf course.
+The City Council will add $116,000 to an existing $53,000 contract with Deere and Ault Inc., an engineering firm from Longmont, to study water storage options, including under, and, potentially, on the surface of the 148-acre golf course and other locations.

 The amended contract added “open water storage,” or surface reservoirs, as a potential option in the next phase of the Deere and Ault study.

 “I think we’re on the right track to say, ‘Hey, listen, how much water do we really need and where do we want to store it?'”
 Councilman Adam Frisch said of the city’s ongoing look into water needs.